-- a) A margin to deal with the uncertainties related to the insufficiently coordinated forecast of transit flows is calculated and applied for the Austrian CNECs as described in 4.2.1 - b) After the initial load flow and power flow decomposition calculation, the loop flows are calculated and $MACZT{min}$ is applied for the Austrian CNECs as described in 4.2.2.
-For the avoidance of doubt, if the loop flows are below the acceptable level defined in paragraph f) of 4.2.2, the $MACZT{min}$ will not be reduced due loop flows. - c) During the validation phase (to be in place once the mitigation measures described in 4.2 are successfully applied), operational security limits are assessed.
-This implies the detection of congested grid elements and their relieving through the application of non-costly and costly remedial actions. - d) As long as operational security limits of the transmission grid can be respected, the calculated $MACZT{min}$ (respectively NTCs, which are based on $MACZT{min}$) is provided to the day-ahead market.
+- a) A margin to deal with the uncertainties related to the insufficiently coordinated forecast of transit flows is calculated and applied for the Austrian CNECs as described in 4.1.1 - b) After the initial load flow and power flow decomposition calculation, the loop flows are calculated and $MACZT{min}$ is applied for the Austrian CNECs as described in 4.1.2.
+For the avoidance of doubt, if the loop flows are below the acceptable level defined in paragraph f) of 4.1.2, the $MACZT{min}$ will not be reduced due to the loop flows. - c) During the validation phase, operational security limits are assessed.
+This implies the detection of congested grid elements and their relieving through the application of non-costly and costly remedial actions.

+- d) As long as operational security limits of the transmission grid can be respected, the calculated $MACZT{min}$ (respectively NTCs, which are based on $MACZT{min}$) is provided to the day-ahead market.
 If operational security limits of the transmission system cannot be kept, the available cross-zonal capacity will be reduced to a level that respects these operational limits. - e) The minimum capacity available for cross-zonal trade shall in any case respect the minimum values as defined in Article 6.